cgalpin92/project-portfolio1-moonlandingmuseum/README.md

 - __The Astronauts Page__

-  - There are three sections to this page, each section is dedicated to each of the Apollo 11 Astronauts.
+  - There are three sections to this page, each section is dedicated to each of the Apollo 11 astronauts.
-  - Each section consists of the Astronauts name with a expanding section which gives a short biography of each Astronaut, followed by an image of the Astronaut.
+  - Each section consists of the astronaut's name with a expanding section which gives a short biography of each astronaut, followed by an image of them.
-  - This section aims to provide the user with the following information on each of the three Apollo 11 Astronauts; how they came to be part of NASA, other spaceflight missions they have been part of and what they went on to do after the Apollo 11 Mission.
+  - This section aims to provide the user with the following information on each of the three Apollo 11 astronauts; how they came to be part of NASA, other spaceflight missions they have been part of and what they went on to do after the Apollo 11 Mission.

   ![screenshot of the Astronauts page with the details expanded](media/moonlandingmuseum-astronauts.png)
   ![screenshot of the Astronauts page with the details closed](media/moonlandingmuseum-astronauts-2.png)